 It can be tough to provide the quick, seamless services patients want along with the privacy and security that regulations like HIPAA require.
-These top 5 tips underscore real-world examples of how leading healthcare organizations address both demands as they streamline operations, improve the patient experience, and make mobile healthcare easier with Google Enterprise's cloud-based collaboration solutions.
+These top 5 tips underscore real-world examples of how leading healthcare organizations address both demands as they streamline operations, improve the patient experience, and make mobile healthcare easier with Google Cloud's cloud-based collaboration solutions.

 1. Secure access to patient information while enforcing HIPAA compliance

 When Omada Health needed a HIPAA-compliant way to let its health coaches manage health programs and participants from the field, they chose Google Chromebooks.
 Using the management console, Omada limits logins to healthcare coaches only and configures the Chromebooks to automatically delete local data when users log off.
 Now, even if a Chromebook is lost or stolen, data won’t fall into the wrong hands.

 To create your own secure file-sharing solution, start by implementing mobile device management and device-level encryption with Android or Chromebooks.
 Then, create a single HIPAA-compliant Google Drive repository to store all your documentation.
 Simple as that, authorized employees can securely access patient information from any corporate-managed device.

 Supplying health coaches with Chromebooks is the simplest, most cost-effective way we’ve found to provide easy yet secure access to program information.

 2. Improve the patient experience with fast, simple service